 Try something new

-It might seem like the world is on pause, but there are a ton of great activities and events that you can get involved with online.
+It might seem like the world is on pause, but there are still great activities and events that you can get involved with online.
 Dance City is now running online and in person classes, so you can learn to tango from your living room.
 If improv is more your thing, The Suggestibles have moved all of their classes online.
 Insights is running virtual lectures on topics such as history, psychology and current affairs.
 If you’re tired of Netflix and you’re looking for something else to do with a friend, see what events are on.
 It’s the perfect time to try something new.

 Tweet us @TranscenditUK